NCAS-CMS/um-training/_sources/post-processing.rst.txt

 Run ``mule-pumf`` on the start file - here's a couple of examples on one of Ros' files: ::

- archer$ mule-pumf --print-columns 2 --headers-only \\
+ archer2$ mule-pumf --print-columns 2 --headers-only \\
                         cc654.astart > ~/mule-pumf-header.out

- archer$ mule-pumf --print-columns 2 cc654.astart > ~/mule-pumf.out
+ archer2$ mule-pumf --print-columns 2 cc654.astart > ~/mule-pumf.out

 * Can you see what the difference is in the output of these 2 commands?